helenhanks/ChemengFunctionsForExcelVBA/README.md

 * Choose "Excel Add-ins" from the dropdown menu at the bottom and click "Go..."
 * Tick the check box next to Chemengfunctions, click "OK"

-To edit functions once installed in Excel (Instructions Office 2016):
+To edit functions once installed in Excel (Instructions for Office 2016):
 * Make sure "Developer" tab is visible in top ribbon
 * Click "Visual Basic" button
 * In top left column of new window, find and expand "VBAProject(ChemengFunctions.xlam)"